StaThin/RGM/README.md

+# README
-# Datasets and examples from the book Regression Graphs for Categorical Data
+## Datasets and examples from the book Regression Graphs for Categorical Data